Commissioners offer free expungement clinic on Martin Luther King Jr. Day

 Louis Cappelli, Jr. Commissioner Director

-Camden County releases weekly newsletter with updates on events and community programs
+Camden County releases weekly newsletter with updates and community events

 Louis Cappelli, Jr. Commissioner Director